Tarsus Medical Affairs

 • Demodex blepharitis

-• Lyme disease
+• Meibomian gland disease (MGD)

-• Meibomian gland dysfunction (MGD)
+• Meibomian gland disease (MGD)

-To be considered for review, the proposal must include study objectives, end points, hypotheses, and a short abstract.
+To be considered for review, the proposal must include study objective(s), hypotheses, endpoints, and a short abstract.

-Tarsus recognizes the importance of independent medical education and provides financial support for accredited and nonaccredited professional education for US healthcare providers.
-It is important to note that Tarsus does not assume responsibility for the following:
+• Tarsus recognizes the importance of independent medical education and provides financial support for accredited and nonaccredited professional education for US healthcare providers.
+Please ensure that your organization can be classified as one of the following: academic medical center/university, professional society/association, medical education provider, or hospital/clinic.

-• The development of content
+• Program content

-• Faculty selection
+• Speaker/faculty selection

 • Venue selection